theGuyWithBlackTie/flask-app/Readme.md

 6. Files that gets uploaded would be shown as below once upload is complete and you would be returned to homepage:
 ![](https://github.com/theGuyWithBlackTie/flask-app/blob/main/images/file%20upload%20done.png)

 7. Click o `Compute TF-IDF score` button and enter the string and search the documents based on TF-IDF score.
-The UI would appear like below:
+The UI would appear like:
 ![](https://github.com/theGuyWithBlackTie/flask-app/blob/main/images/tf-idf%20compute.png)